Malappuram district: Railways

 Total length of railway line that passes through the district is 142 km.
 The railway in the district comes under the Palakkad Railway Division, which is one of the six divisions under the Southern Railway.
 The history of railways in Kerala traces back to the district.
 The oldest railway station in the state is at Tirur.
 The stations at Tanur, Parappanangadi, and Vallikkunnu also form parts of the oldest railway line in the state laid from Tirur to Chaliyam.
 The line was inaugurated on 12 March 1861.
 In the same year, it was extended from Tirur to Kuttippuram via Tirunavaya.
 Later, it was further extended from Kuttippuram to Pattambi in 1862, and was again extended from Pattambi to Podanur in the same year.
-The current Chennai-Mangalore railway line was later formed as an extension of the Beypore - Podanur line thus constructed.
+The current Chennai-Mangalore railway line was later formed as an extension of the Beypore – Podanur line thus constructed.

 The Nilambur–Shoranur line is among the shortest as well as picturesque broad gauge railway lines in India.
 It was laid by the British in colonial era for the transportation of Nilambur Teak logs into United Kingdom through Kozhikode.
 The Nilambur–Nanjangud line is a proposed railway line, which connects Nilambur with the districts of Wayanad, Nilgiris, and Mysore.
 Guruvayur-Tirunavaya Railway line is another proposed project.
 The Ministry of Railways has included the railway line connecting Kozhikode-Malappuram-Angadipuram in its Vision 2020 as a socially desirable railway line.
 Multiple surveys have been done on the line already.
 Indian Railway computerized reservation counter is available at Friends Janasevana Kendram, Down Hill.
 Reservation for any train can be done from here.
 Malappuram city is served by the railway stations at Angadipuram (17 km away), Tirur, and Parappanangadi (both 26 km, 40-minute drive away).

+Metro rail

+In Malappuram district, to solve the traffic congestion in the densely populated Malappuram metropolitan area, various agencies and legislative representatives submitted proposals for a metro rail in the years 2012, 2017 and 2025.
+In 2025, Tirur Assembly constituency MLA Kurukkoli Moideen presented the proposal for a Tirur-Nilambur metro in the Kerala Legislative Assembly.